Evently Concepts

 }

-The entity identifier is the entity type and key.
+The entities identifier is the entity type and list of keys.
 In this example, the entity is identified as entity type patron with the key Harold_Cho.

 The meta field contains data that can be applied to any event.
 In this system, the value includes the actor and a commandId which has meaning to the application.
 Your application can store any values in the meta field.